simonmichael/hledger_site/src/index.md

 I love that you include hledger!
 It's amazing piece of software, even if a little obscure for people unfamiliar with plaintext accounting!
 --virgoerns

+I wanted to thank you.
+I quietly use hledger every day.
+I don't use it for financial transactions (though I am interested in the envelope budgeting possibilities), I just use it to record my hours.
+I've done this for years.
+It goes along with Org mode and some Bash/Perl scripts to help extract and process my notes files that include my hours.
+--Steven Shaw

 `;
 </script>